Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Option 1: Migration

 You take the system as it is and move it to a new platform.
 From on-premise to cloud.
 From old hardware to modern infrastructure.
-The business logic remains the same - only the technology underneath changes.
+The business logic stays the same - only the underlying technology changes.

-When it makes sense: The system is technologically outdated, but the architecture is solid.
-You want to lower operating costs without rewriting everything.
+When this makes sense: The system is technologically outdated, but the architecture is solid.
+You want to reduce operating costs without rewriting everything.

 Option 2: Replacement